 The Visual Arts at Millikin

 The Art Department is located in Kirkland Fine Arts Center.
 The painting studio, drawing studio, printmaking studio, a photographic darkroom, and a lighting studio, provide students with the spaces and equipment to work in two-dimensional media.
 The art history lecture room, a projection room and three art galleries provide a total environment designed to enrich the educational atmosphere of each Millikin student.
 The ceramics and metal sculpture studios provide for ceramic and three-dimensional art experiences.
-Graphic design and computer graphics studios are located on the lower level of the Staley Library and offer ideal studio space for these important areas.
+Graphic design and computer graphics studios are located in the University Commons and offer ideal studio space for these important areas.

 Perkinson Gallery, Studio Gallery, and Lower Gallery in Kirkland feature invitational exhibits of national prominence.
 A multi-media classroom supplements the teaching of art history and art appreciation courses.
 Student run ventures such as the Blue Connection Gallery, Carriage House Press, and Ignite Design Studios showcase examples of performance learning and entrepreneurship in the arts.
 This along with art therapy internships at Decatur Memorial Hospital and the the Cancer Care Center provide students with the necessary hands-on real world experiences for professional success.